Me:I

 Me:I (ミーアイ, Mīai) is a Japanese girl group formed through the reality competition show Produce 101 Japan The Girls.
-The group is composed of eleven members: Momona Kasahara, Rinon Murakami, Ayane Takami, Miu Sakurai, Suzu Yamamoto, Kokona Sasaki, Shizuku Iida, Keiko Shimizu, Ran Ishii, Tsuzumi Ebihara, and Cocoro Kato.
-Like the previous winners of Produce 101 Japan, Me:I is intended to be a permanent group.
-Debuted with the single Mirai on April 17, 2024, the group is managed by Lapone Girls, a subsidiary of Lapone Entertainment.
+The group is composed of seven members: Momona Kasahara, Rinon Murakami, Ayane Takami, Miu Sakurai, Suzu Yamamoto, Keiko Shimizu and Tsuzumi Ebihara.
+Originally formed with eleven members, Cocoro Kato, Kokona Sasaki, Shizuku Iida and Ran Ishii left the group on December 31, 2025.
+They debuted with the single Mirai on April 17, 2024.
+The group is managed by Lapone Girls, a subsidiary of Lapone Entertainment.